justjake/quickjs-emscripten/doc/@jitl/quickjs-node-esm-debug-sync-wasm/README.md

 The default, normal build.
 Note that both variants support regular async functions.

-## Single-file, or separate .wasm file? singlefile
+## Single-file, or separate .wasm file? wasm

-The WASM runtime is included directly in the JS file.
-Use if you run into issues with missing .wasm files when building or deploying your app.
+Has a separate .wasm file.
+May offer better caching in your browser, and reduces the size of your JS bundle.
+If you have issues, try a 'singlefile' variant.

 ## More details